superhero1/ffritz/README.md

 need a way to upgrade.
 I'm assuming you already have telnet/ssh access to the box by either already running a modified image or having gained access.

-It _might_ work on the FritzBox 6590, but i have never tested it.
+It is known to work on 6590 as well, although i do not test it.

 There are some known methods how to perform an initial firmware update from a box that runs an original image.